 At Carousel Designs, we're committed to helping parents create the perfect nursery for their babies, without making any compromises.
 Nothing is more important to us than the safety and comfort of the babies and children who use our products.
 We want all of our customers to feel 100% confident in the baby bedding they purchase from us.

-We have more than 25 years of experience in the baby bedding industry.
+We have almost 30 years of experience in the baby bedding industry.
 Since 1988, our design and production teams have constantly innovated to create the safest, most durable products for babies and toddlers.
 We do extensive testing to ensure that all of our products meet or exceed the highest safety standards, including those mandated by the U.S. Consumer Product Safety Commission.

 We use only the highest quality materials and raw goods in manufacturing our products.
 Finally, all of our bedding is made right here in the USA — in our factory based in Douglasville, Georgia.

 If you are not completely satisfied with your purchase from Carousel Designs, you may return it for a full refund or store credit.
 If you choose to return the item, please let us know and we will provide a Return Authorization Number.

 We encourage you to educate yourself on how to create a safe environment for your baby.
 Below is a compilation of pertinent safety information related to our products and your baby's nursery.

 - Use low VOC paints for your baby's nursery.
 Traditional paints contain volatile organic compounds also known as VOCs.
 VOCs are comprised of a variety of chemicals that can adversely affect your health.